-\item First, he tried to increase the number of cards introduced in the ranking that generated the weights of the preferred classification.
-In particular, he tried to increase the distance between the first, the second and the third levels, adding five cards to every level.
-This scenario was analysed because, during the focus group, there were many exchanges about the number of cards to insert between each level.
-Some of the experts in the focus group pointed out how the criteria in the first and second levels should be the most important, but they did not provide enough arguments to convince the others to insert some additional cards.
-Anyway, even if this change results in different weights, it did not change the categorization of the projects.
-Moreover, he attempted to put in 20 cards, distributing them between the last two criteria.
-With this, the categorization was the same as the one obtained with weights $w_{j}^{2}$, i.e. configuration $F_{w_{j}^{2}}$.
+\item First, he has tried to increase the number of cards introduced in the ranking that has generated the weights of the preferred classification.
+In particular he has tried to increase the distance between the first, the second and the third level adding five cards to every level.
+This scenario, was analyzed because, during the focus group, there were many exchanges about the number of cards to insert between each level.
+Some of the specialists in the focus group highlighted how criteria in the first and second level should be the most important, but they did not provide enough arguments to convince the others to insert some additional cards.
+Anyway, even if this change gets to different weights, it did not change the categorization of the projects.
+Moreover, he has attempted to put 20 cards, distributing them between the last two criteria.
+This time the categorization was equal to the one obtained with weights $w_{j}^{2}$ , i.e. configuration $F_{w_{j}^{2}}$.

-\item Second, the analysts felt that it was worth testing if the ratio between the last and the first level had any influence on the solution.
-He increased this value to 20.
-Again, the same categorization as the preferred one was obtained.
+\item Second, the analysts felt that it was worth testing if the ratio between the last and the first level was influencing the solution.
+He has increased this value to 20.
+Again a categorization identical to the preferred one was obtained.

 \item Third, the analysts felt that in order to test the robustness of the categorization, the preference information and the veto thresholds should be changed.
-The analyst performed this analysis by inserting different preference information, veto thresholds and the reference actions are given in Appendix \ref{sec:datisecondi}.
-They used the weights $w_{j}^{1}$ derived from the focus group (Configuration $F_{w_{j}^{1}}^P$) and those expressed by expert {\tt{EXP-URBE}}, which were those that differed the most (Configuration $F_{w_{j}^{5}}^P$). \end{enumerate}
+The analyst, performed the analysis inserting some different preference information, veto thresholds and the reference actions are reported in the Appendix \ref{sec:datisecondi}.
+They used the weights $w_{j}^{1}$ derived from the focus group (Configuration $F_{w_{j}^{1}}^P$) and the most different ones expressed by the specialist {\tt{EXP-URBE}} (Configuration $F_{w_{j}^{5}}^P$). \end{enumerate}